Hawthorne's The Scarlet Letter

 “The Classics are peaks I’ve always wanted to climb, but never had the chutzpah to tackle.
 I often find myself, as a result, admiring these beauties from afar, wondering if I’ll ever dare an ascent and one day enjoy their views.
 That’s why I’m delighted to see the release of Crossway’s Christian Guides to the Classics.
 Now, I’ve got a boost to my confidence, a feasible course in front of me, and a world-class guide to assist along the way.
 In fact, Dr. Leland Ryken could scale these peaks in his sleep, having, for decades now, guided hundreds of students to a greater appreciation for the Classics.
 Lee combines scholarly acumen and Christian faith with uncluttered thinking and crystal-clear style in a way that virtually guarantees no one will get tangled-up in woods or wander off trail.
 The Classics are now within reach!
 I couldn’t be more enthusiastic about this series!”

-—Todd A. Wilson, Senior Pastor, Calvary Memorial Church, Oak Park, Illinois; Co-author, Pastors in the Classics
+Todd Wilson, Senior Pastor, Calvary Memorial Church, Oak Park, Illinois

 “In an age when many elite universities have moved away from the classics, this series will help re-focus students and teachers on the essential works of the canon.
 More importantly, it will help present the classics from the perspective of the Judeo-Christian worldview upon which the university was built.
 These guides offer exactly the kind of resources needed to empower high school and college students (whether in public, private, classical-Christian, or home schools) to connect with the Great Books and to ask the kinds of questions that we all must ask if we are to understand our full status as creatures made in the image of God who have fallen but who can be redeemed.”